zach348/katayaki/README.md

 run test suite with rake

+Heroku Deployment
+-configure Amazon S3 environment vars
+-ensure that node buildpack precedes ruby buildbpack -database setup: 'heroku run rake db:migrate'; 'heroku run rake db:seed';
+to reset the production db, run: 'heroku pg:reset'

 #Katayaki
 Katayaki is a Rails-based community platform that aggregates and anonymizes feedback on character goals chosen by the user.
 Users join or create online “circles” meant to mirror face-to-face communities and set goals within them.

+For some time, I've fascinated and concerned by what is often referred to as the Photoshop Effect.